 Your doctor may need to combine several medications.
 You may also need to try different combinations before finding something that works for you.
 Everyone responds a little differently to medications, so your treatment plan may be different from the treatment plan of a family member or friend.

 According to a study published in 2014, the best treatment for dysphoric mania is combining atypical psychotic medications with mood stabilizers.
 Antidepressants are typically avoided as a treatment method for people with this condition.

-Dysphoric mania or bipolar disorder with mixed features is a treatable condition.
+Bipolar disorder with mixed features is a treatable condition.
 If you suspect you have this condition, or another mental health condition, talk to your doctor.
-Mental health conditions can be managed with treatment, but you will need to work with a doctor.
+Mental health conditions can be managed with treatment, but you’ll need to work with a doctor.